 If you are a nurse leaving a hospital setting or shift work environment, we understand that changing the habit can feel daunting.
 There is plenty to look forward to rather than worry about.
 More often than not, change is a very positive experience.

 Homecare is a growing health care sector.
 Comfort Keepers Ireland is part of a big organization with huge resources behind it.
 It is an HSE preferred provider of home care and the Clinical Nurse Manager role is a permanent position.

 There are great opportunities for career growth, competitive salaries, and regular hours on offer.
 There is also the chance to make a real difference nursing within the community.
 You’ll be enriching the lives of vulnerable adults who want the opportunity to stay independent in their own homes for as long as possible.

 Expand Your Nursing Career by Joining Comfort Keepers

-If you’re a nurse looking for a fresh career path and the opportunity for a salary increase, we’d love to hear from you.
+If you’re a nurse looking for a fresh career path and perhaps also the opportunity for a salary increase, we’d love to hear from you.
 We can then talk you through all the details of the Clinical Nurse Manager role at Comfort Keepers.

 Don’t miss out on an exciting and life-changing opportunity.
-Get in touch with us now for an initial chat about your career aspirations and how we can help you to meet them.
+Get in touch with us now for an initial chat about your career aspirations and also how we can help you to meet them.